Central Michigan University Athletics

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).

-The Chippewas fell in game one of the double header, 1-8 but rebounded to grab a 7-6 victory in game two.
 CMU moves to 23-19 overall this season and 14-8 in the MAC while the RedHawks move to 34-15 and 15-8.
-In the first game, Miami (OH) clinched their spot in the tournament as well.
+In the first game, Miami (OH) clinched a spot in the tournament as well.

 Game 1

-Miami (OH) struck early in the first game, with an RBI single – scoring two runs.
-In the third inning, two RBI doubles and an RBI single extend the RedHawks' lead to 5-0 over CMU.
+Miami (OH) struck early in the first game by scoring two runs on a single.
+In the third inning, two RBI doubles and an RBI single extended the RedHawks' lead to 5-0 over CMU.

-The RedHawks plated another in the fourth and two more in the seventh, reaching the final of 1-8 in favor of Miami (OH).
+The RedHawks plated another run in the fourth and two more in the seventh for the final 8-1 score in favor of Miami (OH).

 Angela Petrovitch charted two hits in the game, and Central Michigan recorded six as a team.